-- 9.1 The parties note that the Health & Safety at Work Act 2015 requires the employer to take all practicable steps to prevent harm occurring to employees from the way work is organised. - 9.2 In designing and implementing shift rosters to meet service needs, the employer shall ensure the disruption, personal health effects and fatigue associated with shift work are minimised for the group of workers involved. - 9.3 The employer will endeavor to ensure safe staffing levels and appropriate skill mix in work areas.
+9.1 The parties note that the Health & Safety at Work Act 2015 requires the employer to take all practicable steps to prevent harm occurring to employees from the way work is organised.

+- 9.2 In designing and implementing shift rosters to meet service needs, the employer shall ensure the disruption, personal health effects and fatigue associated with shift work are minimised for the group of workers involved. - 9.3 The employer will endeavor to ensure safe staffing levels and appropriate skill mix in work areas.
 There shall be a programme of regular monitoring of staffing levels and skill mix.
 Any identified staffing deficiencies shall be addressed.
 In the event that an acute staffing shortage cannot be alleviated, patient cares, and the volume and range of services may be reduced in accordance with direction by the hospital manager and employer policies.
 When an incident occurs related to inappropriate staffing levels and/or skill mix, or a situation arises that a staff member believes may contribute to unsafe practice, it shall be reported to the person in charge and the appropriate incident report submitted.
-All such incidents shall be investigated and an NZNO delegate will be involved in investigations and corrective measures, via mechanisms to be determined at MHSL through consultation with local NZNO representatives.

-- 9.4 The ordinary working hours of an employee employed full-time shall be 80 per fortnight. - 9.5 Employees will normally work 8 hours a day/shift in duration, except that part-time employees by mutual agreement between the employer and the employee, may work shifts of no less than 3 hours.
+All such incidents shall be investigated and an NZNO delegate will be involved in investigations and corrective measures, via mechanisms to be determined at MHSL through consultation with local NZNO representatives. - 9.4 The ordinary working hours of an employee employed full-time shall be 80 per fortnight. - 9.5 Employees will normally work 8 hours a day/shift in duration, except those part-time employees by mutual agreement between the employer and the employee, may work shifts of no less than 3 hours.
 This may be varied by agreement between the employer and employee. - 9.6 Rosters will be published not less than 28 days prior to the commencement of the roster, provided that less notice may be given in exceptional circumstances.
 Rosters posted will show duties for a minimum 28-day period.
 Changes in rosters, once posted, shall be by mutual agreement. - 9.7 Where the employer clearly identifies that alterations in staff hours are required the hours of work may be varied by agreement between the employees affected, NZNO and the employer.
-Such agreement shall be put in writing and signed. - 9.8 Other than in an emergency, no employee shall work more than five consecutive 8 hour duties, unless agreement is reached between MHSL and the employee. - 9.9 Where possible, every employee shall have two periods of at least 24 hours off duty each week, except in the case of emergencies or by mutual agreement between MHSL and the employee, these shall be consecutive when practicable.
+Such agreement shall be put in writing and signed. - 9.8 Other than in an emergency, no employee shall work more than five consecutive 8-hour duties, unless agreement is reached between MHSL and the employee. - 9.9 Where possible, every employee shall have two periods of at least 24 hours off duty each week, except in the case of emergencies or by mutual agreement between MHSL and the employee, these shall be consecutive when practicable.
 Wherever practicable, when an employee finishes their last night shift, the off-duty period commences after the minimum break between shifts. - 9.10 A break of at least twelve continuous hours must be provided wherever possible between any two periods of duty of a full shift or more, unless otherwise mutually agreed.
-Note: if the employee requests a lesser break the overtime payments will not apply. - 9.11 If a break of at least nine continuous hours cannot be provided between periods of a full shift, the shift is to be regarded as continuous until a break of at least nine continuous hours is taken, and it shall be paid at overtime rates, with proper regard to the time at which it occurs and the amount of overtime which precedes it, unless otherwise agreed. - 9.12 If a call back of less than a full shift is worked between two periods of duty of a full shift or more, a break of nine continuous hours must be provided, either before or after the call-back.
-If such a break has been provided before the call-back it does not have to be provided afterwards as well.
+Note: if the employee requests a lesser break the overtime payments will not apply. - 9.11 If a break of at least nine continuous hours cannot be provided between periods of a full shift, the shift is to be regarded as continuous until a break of at least nine continuous hours is taken, and it shall be paid at overtime rates, with proper regard to the time at which it occurs and the amount of overtime which precedes it, unless otherwise agreed.